Anna J. Smith

 - “[Rh(CO)2Cl]2-Catalyzed Domino Reactions Involving Allylic Substitution and Subsequent Carbocyclization Reactions,” Organic Letters, 2005, pp. 1661-1663.

-I teach Chemical Principles of Organic Molecules (CHE 120) and Reactions of Organic Molecules (CHE 140).
+I teach Chemical Principles of Organic Molecules (CHE 120); Reactions of Organic Molecules (CHE 140); and a Special Topics course on Patenting Chemical Innovations (CHE 394).

 Visiting Assistant Professor of Chemistry, Washington College, 2017-present.